-A health stipend allows your independent contractors to purchase their own individual health insurance plan and get reimbursed for health insurance premiums and out-of-pocket expenses.
+A health stipend allows your independent contractors to purchase their own individual health insurance plan and get reimbursed for monthly premiums and out-of-pocket expenses.
 This gives them the flexibility they desire while enabling them to remain independent.

 Health stipends can also benefit your W-2 employees who receive premium tax credits, as they'll be able to take advantage of both the health stipend and their federal tax credits.

-Wellness benefits are one of the most-requested employee benefits, but they’re often overlooked.
-According to MetLife, employee wellbeing is expected to have the biggest impact on workplaces.
+Wellness benefits are one of the most-requested employee benefits, but they're often overlooked.
+According to MetLife3, employee wellbeing is expected to have the biggest impact on workplaces.

 Wellness benefits aren't the same as health benefits.
 Instead of focusing on healthcare, a wellness benefit supports employees' physical and mental wellbeing, allowing them to focus more and increase productivity in the workplace.

 With a wellness stipend, you can offer all of your employees, both W-2 and self-employed contractors, a monthly allowance for their wellness expenses.
 This includes reimbursement for gym memberships, meditation and sleep apps, yoga classes, and more.

 Remote work benefits

 Independent contractors and freelance workers generally work from home or in their own office space.
 It's normal for contractors to use their own equipment to complete their work for your organization.
 However, giving your 1099 employees a remote work stipend can be beneficial if your work is highly specialized or requires more resources.